jan-bogaerts/mark/src/markdownCode.md

       - call storage-service save without param.
     - wrap in an error handler and show the error
   - save as: a button to save the current project to a new location.
-    - enabled the undo service has undo data (indicating that the project has changed since the last save).
+    - enabled when `projectService.isDirty = True`
     - show a save-as dialog `filename = await dialogService.showSaveDialog()`
     - if the user selects a file, ask the storage-service to save the project to the new location.
     - wrap in an exceptions handler and show the error
   - auto-save: a toggle button, when pressed, asks the project service to update the auto-save state.
     - the toggle button's state follows that of the project service's auto-save state.
-- The undo service needs to be monitored for changes so that the state of the buttons can be updated.
+- The project-service needs to be monitored for changes so that the state of the buttons can be updated (field: eventTarget, event: 'is-dirty-changed').

 ##### edit section
 - the edit-section component contains actions related to the clipboard and the currently selected data.